cosmos/gaia/docs/hub-tutorials/join-testnet.md

 │   └── bin
 │       └── gaiad
 └── upgrades
-    └── Vega
+    └── Theta
         ├── bin
         │   └── gaiad
         └── upgrade-info.json
 ```

 It is possible to enable autodownload for the new binary, but for the purpose of this tutorial, the setup instructions will include how to do this manually.
-For more information on autodownload with Cosmovisor, see the Vega Testnet respository's [documentation on Cosmosvisor](https://github.com/cosmos/vega-test/blob/master/local-testnet/README.md#Cosmovisor).
+For more information on autodownload with Cosmovisor, see the full docs on [setting up Cosmosvisor](https://github.com/cosmos/cosmos-sdk/blob/master/cosmovisor/README.md).

 The following script installs, configures and starts Cosmovisor: